dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/SnowPlow-Tracker-Protocol.md

 Back to [common field types](#common).

 <a name="events" />
-### 3. SnowPlow events
+### 3. Snowplow events

-At its heart, SnowPlow is a platform for granular tracking of events.
-Currently, SnowPlow understands the following events.
+At its heart, Snowplow is a platform for granular tracking of events.
+Currently, Snowplow understands the following events.
 In the tracker protocol, each event is denoted by an `e=...` parameter.

 |    | **Type of tracking**          | **Event type (value of `e`)** |
 |:---|:------------------------------|:--------------------------|